Coefficient of Conservatism:

 A. A. Reznicek

-Much used for plantations, and the southernmost records, from Allegan and Berrien Cos. are escaped from plantings; some other southern collections may also be non-native, although this species was collected by the First Survey in St. Clair Co. in 1838.
+Much used for plantations, and the southernmost records, from Allegan, Berrien, Kent, Lapeer, Livingston and Oakland Cos. are escaped from plantings; some other southern collections may also be non-native, although this species was collected by the First Survey in St. Clair Co. in 1838.